KIT-MBS/pycofitness/README.md

 where `max_iterations` is the number of maximum iterations for gradient decent, `num_threads` is the number of threads for parallel execution, `seqid` is sequence identity cut off value (if sequences have similarity more that this value, they are regarded as the same), `lambda_J` and `lambda_h` are penalizing constants for L2 regularization.
 If `verbose` is set to be `True`, logging information is enabled.

-# Running `pyfitness` From Command Line
+# Running `py-fitness` From Command Line
-When `pyfitness` is installed, it provides a command `pyfitness` that can be executed from the command line.
+When `py-fitness` is installed, it provides a command `py-fitness` that can be executed from the command line.
 For example:
 ```bash
 $ pyfitness <biomolecule> <msa_file> --num_threads=4 --verbose